MicrosoftDocs/power-platform/power-platform/admin/dlp-resource-exemption.md

 # DLP resource exemption

-You can define a list of exempted resources (canvas app, cloud flow, or chat bot) that will not be evaluated by a DLP policy by using [DLP resource exemption PowerShell cmdlets](powerapps-powershell.md#dlp-resource-exemption-cmdlets).
-You can exempt up to 2,000 low-code assets per DLP policy.
+You can define a list of exempted resources (canvas app, cloud flow, desktop flow, or chat bot) that will not be evaluated by a DLP policy by using [DLP resource exemption PowerShell cmdlets](powerapps-powershell.md#dlp-resource-exemption-cmdlets).
+You can exempt up to 2,000 low-code resources per DLP policy.